 Besides the Leonard Barn shown above, there is the Heidenreich Dairy Farm.
 It is such a happy place.
 We visited several times and you could hear the family laughing and talking as they worked.
 They had wonderful birdhouses at the opening of their property and very content chickens running around as well.

-Check out Artisans at the Dahmen Barn to see a barn converted into great exhibit space.
+Check out Artisans at the Dahmen Barn to see a barn converted into a great exhibit space.
 My favorite part is the fence surrounding the barn which uses old farm equipment.

 Wherever we went in Palouse, we encountered warm, hearty souls who were fantastic ambassadors for this region rich in nature’s bounty.
 It was a good reminder of why the heritage of farming is so important to hold onto.